roltel/Block0/README.md

 ## Configuration

-Edit the files to use the pool you wich example uses https://pool.xmr.pt
+Edit the files to use the pool you which, this example uses https://pool.xmr.pt

 Copy files to ~/.sopel/modules/